 Fiona Oakes has made great achievements in her running, which seem all the more impressive given her incredibly full lifestyle.
 This means that training competes with a number of other demands on her time and energy.

-Fiona works as a retained firefighter, a job which means she is often on call and needs to be ready to react quickly.
-She also works long hours on a sanctuary she runs almost singlehandedly, on which she cares for 400 animals including horses, pigs, sheep and dogs.
+Fiona has worked as a retained firefighter, a job which meant she was often on call and needed to be ready to react quickly.
+An enormous long term commitment is working long hours on a sanctuary she runs almost singlehandedly.
+Fiona cares for 400 animals including horses, pigs, sheep and dogs.
 She also fundraises for the sanctuary, for which the food bill is over £5000 per month, and for other animal issues.
 Typical working days start before dawn and end around 8pm on her sanctuary in Essex, UK.

 Fiona somehow manages to make more time during the day to fit in a training run.
 Fiona stopped eating meat at age 6 and became vegan as a teenager.